Certificate of need

 Map of US states that have Certificate-Of-Need laws.

-A certificate of need (CON), in the United States, is a legal document required in many states and some federal jurisdictions before proposed creations, acquisitions, or expansions of healthcare facilities are allowed.
-CONs are issued by a federal or state regulatory agency with authority over an area to affirm that the plan is required to fulfill the needs of a community.
+A certificate of need (CON), in the United States, is a legal document required in many states and federal jurisdictions before healthcare providers may construct new facilities, acquire major medical equipment, or expand certain services.
+CON programs are issued by federal or state health planning agencies or similar bodies, which must determine that a proposed project is needed to serve the community before granting approval.

-CONs have been criticized for granting monopoly privileges to existing hospitals and healthcare facilities, thereby driving down the number of hospitals and hospital beds in a community.
-One study found that CON laws resulted in 50% fewer hospitals per 100,000 persons, and 12% fewer beds at the typical hospital.
+CON laws originated in New York in 1964 and were encouraged nationwide through federal legislation in 1974.
+Although the federal mandate was later repealed, as of 2026 approximately 35 states and the District of Columbia maintain CON regulations covering hospitals, nursing homes, ambulatory surgical centers, and various specialized services.

+Proponents maintain that CON laws help control healthcare costs and prevent unnecessary duplication of facilities and services.
+However, multiple empirical studies have found that these regulations reduce the supply of healthcare providers and facilities, limit competition, and are associated with higher prices and fewer choices for patients.
+Research indicates that CON laws are linked to roughly 48-50% fewer hospitals per capita and approximately 12% fewer beds at typical hospitals.
+Federal agencies, including the U.S. Department of Health and Human Services, have recommended repealing or substantially reforming CON laws on the grounds that they restrict competition and increase costs without clear offsetting benefits to quality or access.
 CONs have been blamed for the shortage of hospital beds during the COVID-19 pandemic in the United States.

 History

 The concept of the CON first arose in the field of health care and was passed first in New York in 1964 and then into federal law during the Richard Nixon administration in 1974, with the passage of the National Health Planning and Resources Development Act.
 Certificates of need are necessary for the construction of medical facilities in 35 states and are issued by state health care agencies:

 The certificate-of-need requirement was originally based on state law.
 New York passed the first certificate-of-need law in 1964, the Metcalf–McCloskey Act.
 From that time to the passage of Section 1122 of the Social Security Act in 1972, another 18 states passed certificate-of-need legislation.
 Section 1122 was enacted because many states resisted any form of regulation dealing with health facilities and services.

 All across the United States, there are 35 states as well as Washington D.C. that have CON laws in place.
 CON laws not only cover proposed facilities and equipment but also a variety of services.
 As of 2023 there are a multitude of states that have CON requirements on different services such as: